Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 C - cited: it is cited and we know who created it.

 ### Data transformation
-All the data transformation steps I took can be found in my Jupyter Notebook **link: to be added**.
+All the data transformation steps I took can be found in my Jupyter Notebook.

 Documentation of the data collection and data transformation steps:
-* Verify that I can access and read the downloaded files
+* Verify that I can access the downloaded files and create dataframes from them
-* Verify that each file has the same number of columns, column names, and types
+* Verify that each dataframe has the same number of columns, column names, and types
-* Import the files into one
+* Import the datraframes into one
 * Remove columns I don’t plan on using
 * Rename some unclear column names